AiNakow/dbgForLinux/README.md

-# DbgForLinux
+# DbgForWindows

-A linux dbg on x86_64
+A windows dbg on x86_64